 This lightly sauced dish is perfect year round and can usually be made with stuff you already have on hand.
 It’s one of my family’s favorites and can be easily adjusted to taste and quantity.
 The original is patterned after a gourmet pasta kit, Elena’s Lemon Pepper Pasta, which was one of my very favorite things until they stopped making it.
 After some experimentation, this is relatively close.

-2 chicken breasts or chicken tenders of equivalent amount (about 6 or 7 tenders)
+2 whole chicken breasts or chicken tenders of equivalent amount

 Lawry’s Low Sodium Season Salt

 1 pound of penne pasta (I like the Barilla Protein Plus)

 3 Tablespoons olive oil (enough to just cover your herbs)

 1 1/2 Tablespoon dried parsley

 1 1/2 teaspoon dried onion flakes

 1/2 – 3/4 teaspoon crushed red pepper

 3/4 – 1 teaspoon Mrs. Dash Lemon Pepper (other brands won’t taste as well)

 1/4 – 1/2 cup light butter (depending on taste)